HKalbasi/zngur/book/src/call_cpp_from_rust/opaque.md

 assert_eq!(stack_obj.get(), 42);
 ```

 Keeping the Rust side clean and idiomatic is one of the design goals of Zngur, and such a macro is not clean and idiomatic Rust.
-So storing C++
-objects in the Rust stack is not supported.
-If you really need to store things in the Rust stack, consider moving the type definition into Rust.
+So, storing C++ objects on the Rust stack is not supported.
+If you really need to store things on the Rust stack, consider moving the type definition into Rust.

-Keeping C++ object in Rust using heap allocation is supported with `ZngurCppOpaqueOwnedObject`.
+Keeping C++ objects in Rust using heap allocation is supported with `ZngurCppOpaqueOwnedObject`.

 ## Creating trait objects from C++ types

 By the above infrastructure you can convert your C++ types into `&dyn Trait` or `Box<dyn Trait>`.
 To do that, you need to:

-- Create a opaque borrowed (or owned for `Box<dyn Trait>`) type for the C++ type.
+- Create an opaque borrowed (or owned for `Box<dyn Trait>`) type for the C++ type.
 - Implement the `Trait` for that type inside C++.
 - Cast `&Opaque` to `&dyn Trait` when needed.